Back to Guides

 By demonstrating improved accuracy, clinical judgment, fear reduction, and self-confidence among students, the study supports adopting innovative platforms like UbiSim for enhanced learning outcomes.
 This study provides substantial evidence supporting the use of immersive virtual reality, like UbiSim, as a pedagogically proven and preferred modality for nursing education, particularly for critical skills like PPE procedures.
 As the healthcare industry and students’ learning preferences continue to evolve, utilizing innovative educational tools like UbiSim will be vital for enhancing learning outcomes.

-IV.
-Research Study: Key Findings About Psychological Safety and Clinical Judgment
+V. Research Study: Key Findings About Psychological Safety and Clinical Judgment

 The School of Nursing at Niagara College conducted a research study led by Professor of Nursing Dr. Holldrid Odreman (PhD, MScN-Ed, RN, CCNE, CCSNE).
 This study aimed to enhance psychological safety in nursing students to improve their performance and clinical decision-making skills.
-The focus was on identifying which simulation pre-briefing method most effectively boosts student confidence and performance, while also fostering a supportive learning environment.
+The focus was on identifying which simulation pre-briefing method most effectively boosts student confidence and performance while also fostering a supportive learning environment.

 Dr. Odreman and his team compared three pre-briefing strategies: traditional, concept-mapping, and virtual reality (VR).
 A total of 38 volunteer nursing students were randomly assigned to one of the three pre-briefing groups.
 Each group received a 20-minute pre-briefing session specific to their assigned method, intended to prepare them for a nursing simulation scenario.
 The design of the study aimed to assess how each pre-briefing strategy influenced students' psychological comfort and clinical decision-making abilities.